How to become an Event Planner

-For each event or meeting you have experience managing, you must add to your portfolio and help it to grow.
+For each event or meeting, you have experience managing, you must add to your portfolio and help it to grow.
 Your portfolio can include event photographs, publishing clippings, brochures, and testimonials.
 It is also important to talk about your responsibilities and roles in the event, and go into detail on the challenges you faced, how you overcame them, what directions were taken to balance between budget and quality of service and the effects of working under pressure.

 Types of Degrees

-It’s generally ideal among candidates to pursue a Bachelor’s and then proceed to making a career in their lives out of it.
+It’s generally ideal among candidates to pursue a Bachelor’s and then proceed to make a career in their lives out of it.
 However, these programs are all available from short-term certification courses to the uncommon doctorate programs.
 Each of the following programs have

 Hospitality and/or Tourism Management

-Simply put, hospitality and tourism management is all about applying your leadership skills in areas where accomodation, dining, and other services are presented to the customers.
+Simply put, hospitality and tourism management is all about applying your leadership skills in areas where accommodation, dining, and other services are presented to the customers.
 Courses related to hospitality or tourism covers a broad range of skills that candidates will use to prepare themselves for careers in services such as travel and tourism, hotel and foods, accommodation and so on.
 Some of the common topics they will explore are:

 Budget and Finances